Cruciate ligament of atlas: Function

 The cruciate ligament of the atlas prevents abnormal movements of the atlanto-axial joint.
 The longitudinal bands prevent hyperflexion and hyperextension of the occipital bone, and hold the transverse ligament of the atlas in a normal position.

 Clinical significance

 Any part of the cruciate ligament of the atlas may tear, which is a significant injury.
 This may be caused by fractures of the atlas bone.
 Ligament tears may be imaged with radiography, a CT scan, or magnetic resonance imaging.

 Ossification

 Very rarely, the cruciate ligament of the atlas may ossify.
-This may lead to cervical myelopathy, a deficit in the spinal cord.
+This may lead to cervical myelopathy, that is, damage to the spinal cord.

 Etymology

 The terms "cruciform" and "cruciate" refer to the cross shape of the ligament.
 Both terms are frequently used, although the term "cruciate" may be confusing due to confusion with the anterior cruciate ligament and the posterior cruciate ligament of the knee.